microsoft/ztlabguide/src/docs/9 - Secure your tenant.md

 ## Step 4.
 Testing the “CA003: Block legacy authentication” policy
-Using the Microsoft Remote Connectivity Analyzer we will simulate an Exchange ActiveSync client that uses basic authentication in order to verify the CA policy that blocks legacy authentication is working.
+Using the Microsoft Remote Connectivity Analyzer we will simulate an Exchange ActiveSync client that uses basic authentication in order to verify the Conditional Access policy that blocks legacy authentication is working.

 1. Navigate to <https://testconnectivity.microsoft.com/tests/o365> and select the “Exchange ActiveSync test.